Mohawk LVP Review – In a Nutshell

 MOHAWK SOLIDTECH WARRANTIES

 Mohawk’s SolidTech technology is creative, competitive and covered by impressive warranties: 30 years for residential use and 7-10 years for light commercial use.
 However, it’s important to read the warranties carefully and be realistic in your expectations.
+Here are the limited warranty details.

 No vinyl flooring will undergo normal use without showing some scratches.
 Read through the warranty booklet before your make your purchase.